Realize/Take a Chance

 "Realize/Take a Chance" is the sixth single by melody. under the Toy's Factory label.
 It was released August 17, 2005.
-The single stayed on the Oricon for 14 weeks and peaked at number 6.
+The single stayed on the Oricon Singles Chart for 16 weeks and peaked at number 6.
 To date, the single has sold 127,869 copies.
 This is melody.'s best-selling single.
 It was used as the theme song for the drama Dragon Zakura.